dboland/minc/BUILD.md

 	uname -a

-It should be similar to the following output:
+The result should be similar to the following output:

 	OpenBSD dimension.sassenheim.dmz 6.1.0 MINC#20240915 i386

+**Note**: if you want back to building Windows programs, simply re-mount the */mingw* directory:

+	./mount.sh mingw

 ## Step 3: install the system

-To install the new system you have to manually create the root directory, run the **install** target and the **setup** program, thereby mimicking what is done automatically by the MinC installer.
+To install your new system you have to manually create the root directory, run the **install** target and the **setup** program, thereby mimicking what is done automatically by the MinC installer.
-This is also to avoid accidentally writing into an existing MinC system.
+This is to avoid accidentally writing into an existing MinC system.

 For this step, you need to be Administrator.
 Close the MSYS terminal and open it again as Administrator.
 Change to your *minc-devel* directory and create the MinC root folder.
-I name it *minc-release* so it won't conflict with an existing MinC system:
+I named it *minc-release* so it won't conflict with an existing MinC system:

 	mkdir /c/minc-release